Impact event: Frequency and risk

 Impact conditions such as asteroid size and speed, but also density and impact angle determine the kinetic energy released in an impact event.
 The more energy is released, the more damage is likely to occur on the ground due to the environmental effects triggered by the impact.
-Such effects can be shock waves, heat radiation, the formation of craters with associated earthquakes, and tsunamis if water bodies are hit.
+Such effects can be shock waves, heat radiation, the formation of craters with associated earthquakes, and tsunamis if bodies of water are hit.
 Human populations are vulnerable to these effects if they live within the affected zone.
 Large seiche waves arising from earthquakes and large-scale deposit of debris can also occur within minutes of impact, thousands of kilometres from impact.